Safely Reentering an Evacuated Home

 - Wear goggles, face mask, rubber gloves and thick protective boots.

-- Grab your wooden stick to turn things over and your flashlight (even if it’s light out this will help you spot dangerous areas and items).
+- Grab a wooden stick to turn things over and your flashlight (even if it’s light out this will help you spot dangerous areas and items).

 - Be careful walking around your property.
 After a disaster, steps and floors are often covered with debris, including nails and broken glass.

 - If you see downed lines, see sparks or smell burning with no visible fire or smell the “rotten eggs” odor that is added to gas, leave immediately and notify the authorities.